timothydhoe/bread-buddy/README.md

 **check keyword arguments consistency** --> Same words/patterns across functions

-⚠️ **Add docstrings to all functions** --> complete and consistency.
-I'm going to forget what functions do!
+~~⚠️ **Add docstrings to all functions** --> complete and consistency.
+I'm going to forget what functions do!~~

 ⚠️ **Add input validation** --> negative temps? flour = 0?
 Check edge cases

 **Extract magic numbers to constants** --> like the 1.12 factor in fermentation, friction factors, etc. Put them at top of file

-**Add a constants.py file?** --> for default temps, common ratios, friction factors ?too much??
+**Add a constants.py file?** --> for default temps, common ratios, friction factors ? too much, though??

-⚠️ **Consistent return types** --> some functions return dicts, some tuples, some strings.
+~⚠️ **Consistent return types** --> some functions return dicts, some tuples, some strings.
 Pick one pattern?
 Which one would suit the app better?
+ALL SHOULD RETURN DICT.~

 **Add type hints** --> `def bakers_percentage(flour_weight: int, percentages: dict) -->> dict:` Good idea! 💡